Hope Rise Thrive

 If the Abuse Continues:

-Post-separation abuse is real, and it can be a real obstacle to healing, hope, and resiliency.
+Post-separation abuse is real, and it can be an obstacle to healing, hope, resilience, and growth.
 Many survivors find that the post-separation abuse is quite intense.
 You are not alone.
 Do not allow your abuser to take your joy or get the best of you.
 Focus your energy on healing.
 Lean on your support system.
 Engage in self-care.
 Invest your time in the things that matter to you: your children, your job, your health, your faith, and your friends.

 Hang in there.
 I believe in you!